 - Big Bad: This time it's the National Chicken Council.
 Not only do they dictate the politics of the major chicken brands (collectively titled "Big Chicken"), but they also lock chicken farmers into a competitive system that only benefits the ones performing well.
-It's not even truly a meritocratic system since the farmer's success is subject to various random factors (right feed, faster-growing chickens, arbitrary regulations, etc.) that Big Chicken can manipulate for any or no reason.
 Spurlock is able to work around them so he can attain his own chicken farm but that comes at a price.

 - Call-Back: Spurlock returns to McDonald's to check out how they've supposedly changed.
-Not only does the McChicken tastes the same, but he has "McPTSD" from his infamous McDonald's diet.
+It's mostly surface-level; Spurlock is happy that the former "clown castles" are now neat, modern-looking places with nutritional information right on the walls, but the food hasn't changed a bit.
+Not only does the McChicken taste the same, he jokingly claims he's experiencing "McPTSD" from his infamous McDonald's diet.

 - The Cameo: Marion Nestle, an NYU professor and nutritionist who appeared in the original Super Size Me, makes another uncredited appearance here when Spurlock pitches his idea to open a "100% honest" fast food restaurant.

 - Dirty Coward: Thomas Super, a major lobbyist for the National Chicken Council, is presented this way.
 He doesn't return Spurlock's calls for an interview about Big Chicken's cut-throat business practices, and when Spurlock actually shows up at the NCC offices in Washington D.C., he suspects Tom is hiding in the bathroom to avoid him.
 He doesn't take Spurlock up on his invitation to visit his restaurant either.